eserlxl/lightXDE/docs/polkit-support.md

 ...these actions are controlled by `polkit` rules.

-In systems with no display manager (like SDDM or GDM), some polkit agents and privileges may not work unless explicitly enabled. `lightXDE` solves this by manually starting a polkit agent and installing scoped rules.
+In systems with no display manager (like SDDM or GDM), some polkit agents and privileges may not work unless explicitly enabled. `lightXDM` solves this by manually starting a polkit agent and installing scoped rules.

 ---

 ## 🔒 The Default Polkit Rule (Hybrid: Secure & Usable)

-By default, `lightXDE` now installs a hybrid rule at:
+By default, `lightXDM` now installs a hybrid rule at:

 ```
 /etc/polkit-1/rules.d/49-nopasswd.rules